 Some of the possible defenses a criminal defense attorney might advance in a case involving disorderly conduct might include; 1) you were acting in self-defense of your property or family, 2) you were exercising your first amendment right (freedom of speech), 3) you were provoked through threats made by another individual, and, 4) the State has a lack of evidence to prove their case.
 After thoroughly investigating your case and interviewing State's witnesses, your attorney will determine the best possible defense(s) to advance on your behalf, given the specific facts and circumstances in your case.

 While a misdemeanor disorderly conduct charge can seem insignificant, a criminal conviction can have long lasting consequences, including limiting your ability to gain meaningful employment, pursue your educational goals and other opportunities in life.
 A felony conviction is even more significant and can also result in a loss of gun rights and other civil rights, including your right to vote.
 A misdemeanor charge designated as domestic violence can also result in a loss of gun rights upon conviction.
 Treating these types of charges seriously and seeking the advice and representation of counsel may help to limit the negative consequences you may face as a result of a criminal conviction.
 Mr. Buckallew is an experienced and aggressive criminal defense attorney with a proven track record in successfully resolving countless criminal cases, including those involving disorderly conduct, assault, domestic violence related charges, indecent exposure, prostitution, solicitation, criminal nuisance and many other types of serious criminal charges.
-With our primary office in Mesa, the Firm handles cases in Mesa, Tempe, Scottsdale, Chandler, Phoenix, Gilbert and surrounding cities valley-wide.
+With our primary office in Phoenix, the Firm handles cases in Mesa, Tempe, Scottsdale, Chandler, Phoenix, Gilbert and surrounding cities valley-wide.

 For more information, contact a Criminal Defense Attorney at the Firm today!
 Your first case evaluation is free.